scaffold-dot/scaffold-dot/README.md

 This command deploys a test smart contract to the local chain.

-6. On a fourth terminal, start your NextJS app:
+5. On a fourth terminal, start your NextJS app:

 ```
 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

+**Deployment to a public testnet or AssetHub**

+6. Generate a deployment private key by running `yarn generate`, and follow the prompts. `yarn account` will print account details to the terminal.
+Fund your account with the [Polkadot faucet](https://faucet.polkadot.io/?parachain=1111) or send the deployment account somd funds from AssetHub.

 **What's next**: